eclipse-iceoryx/iceoryx/doc/design/status_port.md

 case, the reader might still read uncorrupted data if he finished before the writer, one can easily imagine that this can lead to very subtile, nasty bugs.
-To avoid this problem the `StatusPortReader` compares the initial transaction with the latest transaction and  re-calls the callable as long as they are not the same.
+To avoid this problem the `StatusPortReader` compares the initial transaction with the latest transaction and re-executes the callable as long as they are not the same.

 ```text